The Limitations of ENGO Patches

 Excessive body run-off, eg: in prolonged or heavy rain, tipping water over the head at running event drink stations, the swim transition of triathlon events.

 The patch is unlikely to detach immediately.
-But the adhesive's life expectancy will understandably be reduced, particularly if you don't allow your shoe to fully dry before wearing again.
+But the adhesive's life expectancy understandably may be reduced, particularly if you don't allow your shoe to fully dry before wearing again.
 Once a good initial adhesion is achieved, the adhesive will cope with some water.
 But you should be prepared to replace the patches after circumstances like the above.

 4. Waterproofing compromises adhesion

 Sometimes, patches just don't seem to stick very well, right from the start.
 Or, they come off within the first few uses.
 The problem is almost always with hiking boots (but not all hiking boots have the problem); the boots are almost always new; and this almost never happens to patches applied to the insole, but rather the inner lining of the shoe (where you get blisters around the heel).